ropitz/2018/source/lessons/L7/04-processing-script.rst

     import processing

 Previous to QGIS 2.99, *processing* offered a ``processing.alglist()`` command to list all available algorithms and search for keywords in their names.
-In QGIS 3.0, the following two lines are an easy drop-in for the same search:
+In QGIS 3.0 and later, the following two lines are an easy drop-in for the same search:

 .. code:: python